kcarnold/cs344/content/units/05learning/homework.md

 - {{% fundamentals name="Softmax and Sigmoid" nbname="u5n2-softmax-2.ipynb" %}}: More `softmax` practice and connect with `sigmoid`
 - {{% fundamentals name="Fitting Linear Regression by Gradient Descent" nbname="u5n3-linreg-manual.ipynb" %}}

+*Note*: the last one may take longer than the usual Fundamentals; it's a bit more like a mini-project.
+But there's lots of guidance on the way.

 These are mostly self-contained, but you may find it helpful to refer to {{< fastbook num="4" nbname="04_mnist_basics.ipynb" >}}.

 ## Submitting